 - 1. Power on the system, if needed, to open the Blu-ray disc drawer. - 2.
-Insert Rocky Installation Disc in the drive and power down the system.

-3. Power on the system with the installation disc installed to boot from the disc.
-After a short delay, the following screen should appear.
+Insert the Rocky Installation Disc in the drive and power down the system. - 3.
+Power on the system and boot from the disc. - After a short delay, the following screen should appear.
+Initially the option to test the media is highlighted; press the Up Arrow to highlight Install Rocky Linux 9.2 and press Enter.